pandOSUnibo/docs/docs/source/style_guide.rst

 - Function descriptions use the third person: use "Computes" instead of "Compute";
-- There is no article at the beginning of parameter descriptions: use "Number to be squared" instead of "The number to be squared"
+- There is no article at the beginning of parameter descriptions: use "Number to be squared" instead of "The number to be squared" (this rule does not apply to @return);
+- The return type is not specified;
-- Acronyms are all caps: use "PCB" instead of "pcb"
+- Acronyms are all caps: use "PCB" instead of "pcb".

 Conditions
 ----------